Skip to content

 Project principles

-1. Physical control should feel meaningful
+1. Physical control should add value

 2. The system should stay open